Next Generation Sequencing Analysis - #36626

 5 points course, June 2018

-The next course will be held in June 2017 (1st of June 2017 - 22nd of June 2017), the course runs every day for a three weeks period in June 2017 in room 062 in building 208.
+The next course will be held in June 2018 (31st of May 2018 - 21st of June 2018), the course runs every day for a three weeks period in June 2018 in room 062 in building 208.
 The course consists of lectures, exercises and project work.
 Prerequisistes are basic knowledge of Molecular Biology.
 Additionally because the many of the exercises will be performed using command-line basic knowledge of how to navigate in a Unix/Linux environment is a plus, but not required, and will be tought on the first day of the course.
 The course will be conducted in English.